-Israel and the Helmholtz Association offer exciting research in the field of Big Data and AI.
-Get to know the vibrant research environment of Israeli universities and scientific institutions or host talented Israeli data scientists at your Helmholtz Center.
+Israel, the UK and the Helmholtz Association offer exciting research in the field of Big Data and AI.
+Get to know the vibrant research environment of Israeli and British universities and scientific institutions or host talented data scientists at your Helmholtz Center.

 Renowned partner institutions